Publishing with a Purpose

 Bristol University Press and Policy Press permit authors to archive their contributions to journals and some other Bristol University Press and Policy Press publications on non-commercial websites.
 For more information see our Policy on self archiving and institutional repositories.

 Foreign translation rights may be licensed for most of our titles.
 Our agent for all territories excluding Japan, China, Taiwan and Korea is Eulama International Literary Agency.
 Please contact Pina von Prellwitz (email@example.com) with any enquiries.

 To obtain information about the availability of translation rights in China, Japan, Taiwan and Korea, and for Indian reprint rights, please contact firstname.lastname@example.org with the author name, title and ISBN of the book or report you wish to translate, your name and full contact and company details.

 Please note that translation rights can only be licensed to registered publishing companies.
 If you are a publisher and wish to receive information about our titles on a regular basis, we would be grateful if you could email email@example.com with your contact details.

-To see our full range of titles, please visit our subject pages or download a PDF version of our print catalogue.
-If you are a publisher or agent and would like to receive details of our rights highlights and forthcoming publications please fill out the relevant section of the translation rights request form (PDF) or email email@example.com.
+To see our full range of titles, please download our latest rights flyer, visit our subject pages or download a PDF version of our print catalogue.
+If you are a publisher or agent and would like to receive details of our rights highlights and forthcoming publications please fill out the relevant section of the translation rights request form (PDF) or email firstname.lastname@example.org.